 By Richard Davis

-Prior to any organisation being awarded a contract, it is imperative that a number of things are established first, one of which is the health and safety details relating to the bidder.
+Prior to any organisation being awarded a contract, it is imperative that a number of things are established first, one of which is the health and safety details relating to the prospective contractor.

-However, there are other greater considerations, namely their enforcement action and prosecution record.
-This is where an enforcement body such as the Health & Safety Executive might have issued an improvement notice or a prohibition notice, which must be complied with.
-Prosecution is usually the last resort when enforcement notices have not been complied with, or a more serious incident has occurred such as a major injury, or a workplace fatality.
+However, there are other greater considerations: namely the enforcement and prosecution records of the prospective contractor.
+This is where an enforcement body such as the Health & Safety Executive (HSE) might have issued an improvement notice or a prohibition notice – these must be complied with by the recipient.
+Prosecution is usually the last resort when there has been a failure to comply with an enforcement notice, or a more serious incident, such as a major injury or a workplace fatality, has occurred.
 This sort of information could have far greater bearing on any contract award decision (provided the contracting authority concerned has a robust and thorough due diligence process).

 Prior to bidding for the Streets Ahead contract, a workplace fatality occurred on an Amey highways contract.

-– Richard Davis is a NEBOSH qualified Health & Safety Practitioner of 15 years standing, and a member of the Institution of Occupational Safety and Health (IOSH)
+– Richard Davis is a NEBOSH qualified Health & Safety Practitioner of 15 years standing, and a member of the Institution of Occupational Safety and Health (IOSH).